 - Place the tip of the bottle close to but not touching your eye.
 Squeeze the bottle gently so that only one drop goes into your eye, then release the lower eyelid.

 Close your eye.
 Do not blink or rub your eye.

 - While your eye is closed, place your index finger against the inside corner of your eye and press against your nose for about two minutes.
 This will help to stop the medicine from draining through the tear duct to the nose and throat, from where it can be absorbed into other parts of your body.
 Ask your doctor for more specific instructions on this technique.

-- Screw the cap back on the bottle.
+- Screw the inner cap back on the bottle.

 - Wash your hands again with soap and water to remove any residue.

 You may feel a slight burning sensation in the eye shortly after using the eye drops.